CocoaPods/Xcodeproj/README.md

 # Xcodeproj

-Xcodeproj lets you create and modify Xcode projects from MacRuby.
+Xcodeproj lets you create and modify Xcode projects from [MacRuby][macruby].
 Script boring management tasks or build Xcode-friendly libraries.
 Also includes support for Xcode workspaces (.xcworkspace) and configuration files (.xcconfig).

 It is used in [CocoaPods](https://github.com/cocoapods/cocoapods) to create a static library from scratch, for both iOS and OSX.